coleifer/peewee/docs/peewee/database.rst

     with db.transaction():
         User.create(username='huey')

-    # If using a function decorated by commit_on_success, no changes are necessary.
+    # If using a function decorated by transaction, no changes are necessary.
-    @db.commit_on_success
+    @db.transaction()
     def create_user(username):
         User.create(username=username)